CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Vehicle-Restriction-Aggression.md

 Commercial and industry buildings require road access for delivery vans and trucks.
 Service and emergency vehicles require access to all kind of buildings.
-If you're using **High** or **Strict** aggression level, don't restrict the outermost lanes of roads that those vehicles need to use, otherwise they won't be able to find a path and you'll get problem notification bubbles.
+If you're using **High** or **Strict** aggression level, don't restrict the outermost lanes of roads that those vehicles need to use, otherwise they won't be able to find a path, and you'll get problem notification bubbles.

 ## FAQ